erkara/TrackingWalkers-YOLOv8/README.md

 regarding walking droplets and granular flow experinents.

 We provide an end-to-and tutorial in *tutorial* folder.
 This will walk you through all the steps from creating the dataset to training your own tracker.
-I tested the following steps on my linux machine with Ubuntu 22.04.1 LTS.To get started, first install conda to your system, link is  [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), then create/activate your environment using;
+I tested the following steps on my linux machine with Ubuntu 22.04.1 LTS.To get started, first install conda to your system, link is  [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Next, install ultralytics and roboflow libraries.

->> conda env create -f environment.yml

->> conda activate droptracker

-The procedure above may throw some errors on Windows or Mac.
-If you installed Anaconda, it comes with pre-install modules.
-On top of those, just install ultralytics library.

->> pip install ultralytics
+>> pip install roboflow ultralytics

 This should be enough to complete the tutorial given in "tutorial" folder.
 We would like to store our dataset, tracking results, and tracking results from five SOTA trackers externally, as their combined size is approximately 7GB.
 To do this, use the following script to download and create three folders named *dataset*, *tracking_results*, and *sota_tracks_multiple_droplets* in your current directory.
 If the download script is not invoked for some reason, you can directly download them from Dropbox using the links in the output.